The psychology behind email fatigue and how HR can combat it

 We all relish the satisfaction of clearing our inbox.
 But what if your job makes that impossible?
 Let's uncover the reality of email fatigue for those who can't escape the flood.

 The quest for inbox zero and the gratification of achieving it is deeply rooted in our physiology.
+According to research published by the American Psychological Association, completing tasks and reducing clutter triggers dopamine release in our brains, creating a natural reward system that motivates continued productivity.

 Completing tasks, reducing clutter, and clearing mental space for new activities give us a rewarding sense of accomplishment.
 For those whose roles don't rely heavily on email communication, achieving this state is not only possible but can also be fulfilling since they can easily keep up with low email traffic and enjoy frequent hits of dopamine from a clean inbox.